imageguy/projects/README.md

 touchscreen: circuitry and code do attach ILI9488 3.5" touchscreen to Arduino and define and run a graphical user interface

 dust: shop dust collection system with motorized gates and touchscreen control

+birdhouse: lighted camera added to a bluebird nesting box, controlled by a Raspberry Pi.